-But nearly everyone who loves the Tacoma wants something more from it, whether that's better performance to challenge rivals like the Colorado ZR2 and Jeep Gladiator Rubicon, a more spacious and family-friendly cabin or better fuel economy.
+But nearly everyone who loves the Tacoma wants something more from it, whether that's better performance to challenge rivals like the Colorado ZR2 and Jeep Gladiator Rubicon, a more spacious and family-friendly cabin or better fuel economy with a hybrid or even electric powertrain.
 Toyota, then, is under an awful lot of pressure to make sure the next-gen Tacoma has more of what buyers want — without compromising on the things that made the Taco so great today.

 Here's what we know right now about what the fourth-generation Tacoma will look like.

-Unclear..but we suspect the next Tacoma will lose the manual.
+Unclear...but we suspect the next Tacoma will lose the manual.
 Toyota has been phasing out manual transmissions from its product lineup, and the Tacoma is one of only two pickup trucks (along with the Jeep Gladiator) that still offers a stick shift on the TRD trims and the take rate for it is low.
-Getting rid of the manual to save costs would be tempting, especially if the Tacoma is adding a hybrid.
+Getting rid of the manual to save costs would be tempting, especially if the Tacoma adds an electric or hybrid option.

 Yes.
 A major criticism of the current model is its dated six-speed automatic.
 Tacoma competitors all feature eight-, nine-, or 10-speed units.
 The transmission will receive an upgrade along with the engines.